umami-ware/acrode-cookie-notice/README.md

 ## 🤝&nbsp; Contributions

 We are committed to a fully transparent development process and **highly appreciate any contributions**.
-Contributions, issues and feature requests are welcome.
-Whether you are helping us fixing bugs, proposing new feature, improving our documentation.... 🎉
+Contributions, issues- and feature-requests are welcome.
+Whether you are helping us fixing bugs, proposing new feature, improving our documentation or just leaving your review or experience will be much appreciated! 🎉

 ## ❤️&nbsp; Show your support